 We are captivated by the stories of individuals who eschewed traditional education and still turn out to be highly successful in their field through self-direction in learning – yet many professionals are resistant to being self-directed in their own learning, thereby hindering to develop a growth potential (workplace or otherwise).

 Reclaiming self-directed professional learning as a space for professional development should no longer tolerate questioning the benefits of SDL, but exploring possible setbacks experienced by those considering this learning strategy, and the many benefits that are associated with self-directed learning.

-Recent loss of jobs as result of the COVID-19 is challenging individuals to continuously learn and develop professionally causing an expected increase in self-directed learning.
+The recent loss of jobs as a result of the COVID-19 is challenging individuals to continuously learn and develop professionally causing an expected increase in self-directed learning.
 Many can now identify with professionals and continuing education on a personal level since the COVID-19 pandemic has increased motivation and a love for learning.
-This increase will also likely help unravel the mystery on whether SDL can in fact create a positive or negative impact on performance.
+This increase will also likely help unravel the mystery of whether SDL can in fact create a positive or negative impact on performance.